yosemitebandit/whenpress/readme.md

 ### init
 - add devices
-- for each device add auth info
+- for each device add auth info via command line -- see `src/hashPassword.js`.
+With zsh use single quotes to prevent var expansion on hash components like `$2a$10`